 Running late is stressful.
 You will be more relaxed going into the test if you know where you are going and arrive on time.

 - Tip: See Visit Penn College for directions to the College and a campus map.
 Additionally, make sure you know how long it will take to get to campus and allow plenty of travel time.

 5. Get a good night’s sleep.

-- Tip: If you live a distance from the College, consider staying in a hotel close to campus the night before testing to save early morning travel.
+- Tip: If you are testing on campus and live a distance from the College, consider staying in a hotel close to campus the night before testing to save early morning travel.

 6. Make sure you have eaten a well balanced meal before testing.

 Hunger or inadequate nutrition may cause fatigue and distraction.

 - Tip: Have a light snack on hand to eat during a break to avoid feeling hungry in the later parts of the test.